SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 ## Example #3: String Concatenation

-This type of obfuscation, in it's most basic form, takes a string such as the following:
+This type of obfuscation, in its most basic form, takes a string such as the following:

 ```javascript
 let myString = "Hello World";